qonv/Instruments/README.md

 ## Notes on Mean shift

 In my mind, mean-shift is an expensive but straightforward algorithm that associates cluster centroids with density function maxima.
-We use kernel density estimation with a Gaussian kernel, derived from the original data, and fix that for all tim
+We use kernel density estimation with a Gaussian kernel, derived from the original data, and fix that for all time.
+Now launch a swarm of particles on the surface that seek maxima.
+Where do you start the particles?
+At each data original point.
+The algorithm terminates when no particle is making much progress, possibly oscillating around a maximum.

+The prob